 If you find a crack or a hole, CDC recommends sealing it up with steel wool and putting caulk around it to fix it.
 As an alternative, you can use copper wool.
 You can find DIY kits online that you can apply easily to seal up holes.

 Sometimes mice get in through open doors and windows.
 So, besides filling in all the cracks and holes in your apartment you also need to install screens to make sure no mouse can get in from the outside.

 Besides peppermint oil, there are special, mouse repellent sprays available that are developed to deter mice safely and effectively.
-They don’t cause any health issues and they’re safe to use even if you have kids or pets.
+Most of them don’t cause any health issues and they’re safe to use even if you have kids or pets.

-Do NOT use ammonia or mothballs as a mouse repellent, they’re way too hazardous, can cause severe health issues, and their effectiveness is not proved.
+Do NOT use ammonia or mothballs as a mouse repellent, they’re way too hazardous, can cause severe health issues, and their effectiveness is not proven.

-Getting rid of mice in your apartment fast is totally doable if you use the most effective methods in a proper way.
+Getting rid of mice in your apartment fast is totally doable if you use the most effective methods properly.